 We are delighted to introduce a guest blog by Miranda Gold, novelist and author of ‘Starlings‘ – ‘Writing in the Dark’ explores her experience of working with a writing coach: our Founder Jacqui Lofthouse.

-I arrived at the British Library for my session with Jacqui on three hours sleep, an embryonic first draft and unsure how this could bring any coherence to my life or my writing.
+I arrived at the British Library for my session with Jacqui on three hours’ sleep, carrying an embryonic first draft and unsure how this could bring any coherence to my life or my writing.

 Jacqui was unperturbed.
 ‘I have a hunch,’ she said, ‘we might need to focus on the coaching side of things.’
 It wasn’t what I wanted to hear of course and Jacqui was intuitive enough not to press the point.
 Instead she brought out the manuscript I’d sent her and, between offering her responses, began helping me to find way ways I could make writing part of the fabric of my life – I didn’t realise it then, but by shifting between the two she was translating her suggestion with the same precision she would bring to her reading of my work: the writing and the life can be interwoven into a seamless whole.